 To effectively study God’s word, we should be careful to insure that we do the following:

-– HAVE AN UNDERSTANDING that we are NOT ENTITLED to our OWN INTERPRETATION that we are comfortable with.
+– HAVE AN UNDERSTANDING that we are NOT ENTITLED to our OWN INTERPRETATION that makes us comfortable.
 The Bible is truly an “open book,” available to anyone who wishes to find truth, as well as to anyone who wishes to pick and choose scripture to fit their own personal viewpoint.
-The choice is ours, but to find truth, we must approach God’s word with the understanding that it is God-inspired, and seek to know what he wants to show us.
+The choice is ours, but to find truth, we must approach God’s word with the understanding that it is God-inspired, and seek to know what He wants to show us.

 “Knowing this first, THAT NO PROPHECY OF THE SCRIPTURE IS OF ANY PRIVATE INTERPRETATION.
 For the prophecy came not in old time by the will of man, but holy men of God spake as they were moved by the Holy Ghost, 2 Peter 1:20-21

 – HAVE A WILLINGNESS TO “RIGHTLY DIVIDE THE TRUTH” — to study the Word so that we understand how it fits together the way God intended, approaching it with a heart to understand what God wants, rather than to see what we are used to seeing.
 God didn’t send his Word to be a source of division, but to show us the way to come to Him, to know Him, and to be saved.
 If our heart is seeking Truth in God’s word, sincerely, that is what we will find.
 If our heart is set to pick apart the word of God, we will find opportunities to pick it apart, and Truth will go past us without our even noticing.
 When we can honestly ask God to show us His Truth, and with all our hearts assure Him that what He shows us we will obey—that we want all of Him we can have—then we are fully on our way to rightly dividing the truth.